apereo/cas-gradle-overlay-template/README.md

 ## Deployment

-- Create a keystore file `thekeystore` under `/etc/cas`.
-Use the password `changeit` for both the keystore and the key/certificate entries.
+- Create a keystore file `thekeystore` under `/etc/cas` on Linux.
+Use `c:/etc/cas` on Windows.
+- Use the password `changeit` for both the keystore and the key/certificate entries.
 - Ensure the keystore is loaded up with keys and certificates of the server.

 On a successful deployment via the following methods, CAS will be available at: